What is Natural Language Processing?

 humans - 01101000 01110101 01101101 01100001 01101110 01110011

-Obviously, human brains to do typically (or quickly) process or think in binary code.
+Obviously, human brains do not typically (or quickly) process or think in binary code.
 Therefore, some very clever people inventing coding languages (such as Python, C, Java) to be able to communicate more effectively with computers.
 Python code to print Taught by Humans:

 print("Taught by Humans")